 What good is an iPad if you cannot work with images?
 Adobe Photoshop Express is a nifty photo editor that lets you work on stored images as well as images stored in iCloud Photo Stream with tools that you can bring up by sliding fingers on the screen and apply effects with a simple tap.

-Office2 HD The iPad may not have MS Office but alternatives like Office2 HD makes up for the lack with a full office suite operational across the cloud.
-It includes spreadsheet, documents, PDF editor and presentation.
-Equally useful is QuickOffice Pro HD word processor and Pro HD Spreadsheet editor allowing you to use and share documents across the cloud.
+Office2 HD The iPad may not have MS Office but alternatives like Office2 HD makes up for the lack of a full office suite operational across the cloud.
+It includes spreadsheets, documents, PDF editor and presentations.
+Equally useful is the QuickOffice Pro HD word processor and Pro HD Spreadsheet editor allowing you to use and share documents across the cloud.
 CloudOn is yet another suite like MS Office that also works with Adobe Reader and online cloud storage other than iCloud.

 With these apps on your iPad, you will enjoy using it and will be able to do a lot more than with standard preloaded apps.